*** Home office deduction benefits eligible small business owners

 *** Year End Tips for Reducing your Income Taxes

-As the end of the year approaches, it is important to take some steps BEFORE December 31 to reduce your income tax liability for 2018.
+As the end of the year approaches, it is important to take some steps BEFORE December 31 to reduce your income tax liability .
 Some suggestions that may help you:

 · Increase your contribution to your 401K

-· Make a contribution to your IRA (you have until April 15 of 2019 to do this)
+· Make a contribution to your IRA (you have until April 15 of next year to do this)

-· Harvest losses on your taxable investment accounts to offset any capital gains for the year and/or defer the sale of appreciated asset to 2019 to reduce capital gains (unless investment values will drastically change in the future)
+· Harvest losses on your taxable investment accounts to offset any capital gains for the year and/or defer the sale of appreciated assets to next year to reduce capital gains (unless investment values will drastically change in the future)

-· If you own a business, pre-pay deductible business expenses before Dec 31 or postpone the receipt of income to 2019
+· If you own a business, pre-pay deductible business expenses before Dec 31 or postpone the receipt of income to next year

 · Make charitable contributions – both money and items